Eumaeus/blackwell_fall_2018/docs/FYW-DigitalReading.md

 	- Where is your stuff?
 - Word Processor vs. Text Editor.
 WYSIWYG.
 - Colon vs. Semi-colon.
+- Virtual Machines, what they are used for.
+"The Cloud" (*i.e.* "someone else's computer")

 	> You need three things: courage, strength, and modesty.
 With these, you cannot fail; success is guaranteed.